ronazf/Recipe-Roulette/README.md

 # Recipe Roulette

-An android mobile app that uses ChatGPT API to generate recipes based on ingredients.
+An android mobile app that uses OpenAI API to generate recipes based on ingredients.
 Users can additionally utalize the library feature to save, edit or add recipes.

 ## Demo